Kiev accuses Russian forces of opening new front in separatist war in east Ukraine

-KIEV, Aug 25 (Reuters) - A Ukrainian military spokesman said on Monday that Russian forces “in the guise of” separatist rebels had crossed into south-east Ukraine with ten tanks and two armoured infantry vehicles, aiming to open a new front in the separatist war.
+KIEV (Reuters) - A Ukrainian military spokesman said on Monday that Russian forces “in the guise of” separatist rebels had crossed into south-east Ukraine with ten tanks and two armored infantry vehicles, aiming to open a new front in the separatist war.

 “This morning there was an attempt by the Russian military in the guise of Donbass fighters to open a new area of military confrontation in the southern Donetsk region,” spokesman Andriy Lysenko told journalists.

-Earlier, a separate military statement said Ukrainian border guards had engaged an armoured column near the town of Novoazovsk on the Azov Sea in south-east Ukraine.
-(Reporting by Pavel Polityuk; Writing by Alessandra Prentice and Richard Balmforth, editing by John Stonestreet)
+Earlier, a separate military statement said Ukrainian border guards had engaged an armored column near the town of Novoazovsk on the Azov Sea in south-east Ukraine.

+Reporting by Pavel Polityuk; Writing by Alessandra Prentice and Richard Balmforth, editing by John Stonestreet